-There are two main styles of UTV, one for work and one for play.
+There are two main styles of side by side, one for work and one for play.

 Work UTVs prioritize effectiveness, usually having some sort of truck bed on the back, and sacrificing some speed and maneuverability, while recreational UTVs are primarily used for off-roading.

 UTVs are a class of four wheel drive vehicle designed to handle off road conditions.
 They’re most often used by farmers to carry out various jobs on their land, mowing, tilling, plowing etc.

 These functions are mostly performed by attaching something to the UTV, a drag-behind mower for example, could be hitched to the back of the UTV and dragged over the grass, or a snow plow attached to the front.